Dscano/GTPV1-P4/README.md

 * `Simpe_network_topology`: is a python script for creating a mininet network.
 * `Write_entries_scan`: is a python script for creating flow rules.

+## Table0 in GTPV1-P4 pipeline

+This table is redundant, because it's steer the traffic.
+In other word, the `table_encap_gtp` and  the `table_decap_gtp` have actions that are able to apply the GTP encap/decap and forward the traffic to a certain port.
+The `table0` have an action that simply forward a pkt from an input port to a certain aotput port.
+This table was introduced in the pipeline bacause during the development phase of the P4 program I used `iperf3` as a traffic generator, without this table the `iperf3` "management pkt" are not forwarded from the client to the server.
+In other word the `iperf3` connection fails.
+When I moved the GTPV1-P4 pipeline in a real enviroment I removed the `table0` from the pipeline and the real traffic generated in my real network is succesfully GTP encapsulated/decapsulated/steered.

 ## Steps to run GTPV1-P4 on Mininet

 Copy the file `Simpe_network_topology` in the folder `behavioral-model/mininet`.